Why is Falun Gong persecuted in China?

 Falun Gong was attracting people from all walks of life, from farmers to university professors, from cultural elites to ranking military and police officers.
 Even family members of the CCP’s central politburo — the country’s highest CCP governing body — were learning the practice.

-70-100 million — A 1998 study conducted by China’s State Sports Commission estimated that over 70 million persons were practicing Falun Gong in China at that time.
+70-100 million — A 1998 study conducted by China’s State Sports Commission estimated that over 70 million people were practicing Falun Gong in China at that time.
 China’s own state-run T.V. aired a news program around the same time, in which the anchor tells the audience “over 100 million people are learning Falun Gong.”
 That would mean, in a country of 1.3 billion (at that time), 1 out of every 13 people in the country were practicing Falun Gong.

 Some CCP leaders viewed such large and ever-growing numbers as a threat, especially since these figures exceeded the 60 million members of the CCP at that time.